michaelcox3/IAI-Slide-Driver/README.md

 This project uses the "EasyModbusDLL" library (V5.6) from the "EasyModbusTCP.NET" GitHub repository.\
 Copyright (c) 2018-2020 Rossmann-Engineering.
 For more information, see [https://github.com/rossmann-engineering/EasyModbusTCP.NET](https://github.com/rossmann-engineering/EasyModbusTCP.NET).

+This project builds on the "ExampleDLL" library" from the "IAI-Robotics-.NET-Drivers" GitHub repository.
+For more information, see https://github.com/dmmorano/IAI-Robotics-.NET-Drivers

 ## License